A Summer Best

-A Summer Best (sstylized as SUMMER BEST) is the 6th compilation album by Japanese singer-songwriter Ayumi Hamasaki released on August 8, 2012.
-The album contains 24 old songs plus two new tracks - "You & Me" and "Happening here" - over 2 discs.
+A Summer Best (stylized as SUMMER BEST) is the 6th compilation album by Japanese singer-songwriter Ayumi Hamasaki released on August 8, 2012.
+The album contains 24 old songs plus two new tracks - "You & Me" and "Happening Here" - over 2 discs.
 The album is available in two versions: 2CD and 2CD+DVD.

 It is her second compilation album (after A BEST 2 ~BLACK~) to not peak at number one on the Oricon chart.